cmvandrevala/more-than-equations/content/Computer Science/In-Class Activities/hangman-part-2.md

 ## 🎯 Problem Statement

-The goal of this activity is to improve on the work that we completed in [Hangman: Part 1]({{ "/teaching/csc/121/activities/hangman-part-1.html" | absolute_url }}).
+The goal of this activity is to improve on the work that we completed in [[hangman-part-1 | Hangman: Part 1]].
 We are going to add:

 * Validations to the input for player two
 * Blank space to hide the word that player one entered